-Through the course of the first ten years of DECIPHer, the centre developed comprehensive expertise and an excellent track record in research regarding the impact of family structures and relationships on children and young people’s health and well-being.
-Examples of studies included: feasibility and outcome evaluations of family substance misuse prevention programmes; qualitative studies exploring foster and residential carers’ experiences of managing young people’s self-harm and suicide; and the development of interventions to connect schools and families.
+Through the course of the first ten years of DECIPHer, the centre developed comprehensive expertise and an excellent track record in research regarding the impact of family structures and relationships on health and well-being.
+Examples of studies included: feasibility and outcome evaluations of family substance misuse prevention programmes; qualitative studies exploring foster and residential carers’ experiences of managing young people’s self-harm and suicide; the development of interventions to connect schools and families and the adaptation and evaluation of interventions to support people with dementia and their family caregivers.

 Consolidating this collective expertise and experience, DECIPHer has established a research programme ‘Healthy Social Relationships’.
 The programme is led by Dr Rhiannon Evans and Dr Jeremy Segrott.
 Studies related to these themes intersect with the priorities of other DECIPHer programmes and are supported by methodological innovation across the centre.